With little left until Christmas CLC World resorts are relishing another fun-packed festive season.

 Most people attend Midnight Mass on `Nochebuena´ (Christmas Eve) after a lavish family meal including heaving plates of seafood, roast turkey stuffed with truffles, lamb or suckling pig and turron, a Spanish almond and honey fudge.
 After the midnight service, the younger crowd take to the streets to party the night away.

 The Malaga Christmas Light Show in Calle Larios is one of the city´s most impressive and popular attractions.
-Over 1.7 million LED bulbs illuminate Malaga each Christmas and a stunning light and music show is held twice an evening at 6.30pm and 9.30pm.
-This year´s light show runs from 30th November 2018 to 7th January 2019.
+Over 1.7 million LED bulbs illuminate Malaga each Christmas and a stunning light and music show is held three times an evening at 6.30pm, 8pm and 9.30pm.
+This year´s light show runs from 29th November 2019 to 5th January 2020.